 Mastery in Senior Team Development

 What the systemic approach exposes is that working on the team dynamic without a direct line of sight to the team’s purpose, key business outcomes and stakeholder needs, in the context of the business ecosystem in which they’re operating in, can be like a rugby coach drilling a soccer team in cricket tactics!
-So, to our clients and fellow practitioners we recommend systemic team coaching in general, and Peter Hawkin’s work in particular – he has recently published his 3rd edition of Leadership Team Coaching.
+So, to our clients and fellow practitioners we recommend systemic team coaching in general.

 That said, while the model and approach used to developing a team is important, the need for really masterful facilitation and coaching skills must not be underestimated.
 Our clients tell us that what they value is that we have a particular blend of deeply relational focus on the one hand and, on the other, an ability to understand and pragmatically work with the business issues.
 Transforming a team’s capability requires this level of facilitation/coaching mastery and this combination of relationship and business orientation.

 While our diagnostic work is solid and thorough, we are not particularly reliant on assessment tools per se – though we use them when it seems necessary and useful.
 Rather, because we work at psychological depth, our forte is in interviewing, and then helping our clients work live to have the conversations they need to have and to take the actions they need to take, all with a clear line of sight to the business need.
-Our learning to share with fellow practitioners is not to underestimate the power of an insightful question, and its ability to catalyze leaders’ system awareness.
+Don't underestimate the power of an insightful question, and its ability to catalyze leaders’ system awareness.

-My overarching reflection is that achieving true transformation in senior team effectiveness is about helping teams to make real business breakthroughs in complex, challenging, and often conflict-laden situations – in global matrices, in joint ventures, in leadership teams that span silos, in messy and complex human or technological situations.
+My overarching reflection is that achieving true transformation in senior team effectiveness is about enabling teams to make real business breakthroughs in complex, challenging, and often conflict-laden situations – in global matrices, in joint ventures, in leadership teams that span silos, in messy and complex human or technological situations.
 It is not for the faint-hearted, but it is enormously satisfying!
-Recently, I spent some time with a site leader in the pharma industry, reflecting on the profound difference he now sees in his team’s ability to coach one another and to shape one another’s contribution so that as team leader he can begin to step back from managing and step up to leading.
+With a site leader in the pharma industry, we were reflecting on the profound difference he now sees in his team’s ability to coach one another and to shape one another’s contribution so that as team leader he can begin to step back from managing and step up to leading.
 I know that the business results will follow in time, but just seeing his sense of liberation and possibility was rewarding enough in the meantime.